Expression of Art Award

 Massimo Imperatore – Guitar

-Jasper Blom is a leading tenor and soprano saxophonist of the Dutch jazz scene and one of the most versatile players in the Benelux.
+Jasper Blom - Leading tenor and soprano saxophonist of the Dutch jazz scene and one of the most versatile players in the Benelux.
 Jasper has performed with the likes of Lee Konitz, Chet Baker, Nat Adderley, Bob Brookmeyer, George Duke, Randy Crawford, David Liebman, Conrad Herwig and many other internationally recognized artists.

 The professional jury of 2018 which was appointed to make the final judgment included: